 Reuben Shannon Lovinggood

-Reuben Shannon Lovinggood, African-American educator, newspaper editor, speaker, and the first president of Samuel Huston College when the school officially opened, was born in 1864, in Walhalla, Oconee County, South Carolina.
+Reuben Shannon Lovinggood, African American educator, newspaper editor, and the first president of Samuel Huston College when the school officially opened, was born in 1864 in Walhalla, South Carolina.
 On his death certificate, his father’s name is listed simply as Lovinggood, while his mother’s name is listed as Leah Lay.
 A self-described “Mountain Black,” Lovinggood was born into poverty with few prospects for an education.
 He learned the alphabet in Sunday school at age twelve.
-In 1881, he enrolled at Clark University (now Clark Atlanta University) in Atlanta, Georgia, and in 1890, he graduated with a B. A. degree in Classics.
+In 1881, he enrolled at Clark University (now Clark Atlanta University) in Atlanta, Georgia, and in 1890, he graduated with a Bachelor of Arts in Classics.

 Photo courtesy of Courtesy of Huston-Tillotson University Archives